 For the most part, longer or slimmer kayaks are faster and have less maneuverability, while shorter and wider ones are slower, but are more manageable.
 It really depends on what your skill level is and what you’re looking for.

 This well-rounded touring kayak is perfect for beginners with the slender bow and slim deck line.
 It’s made specifically for control with the pilot rudder system, allowing you to move with ease.
-The advanced custom-fit seating system means that anyone can use this kayak, and since it only weighs 60 pounds, you’ll be able to move it in and out of the water.
+The advanced custom-fit seating system means that anyone can use this kayak.
+Since it weighs 60 pounds, it may be difficult transporting this kayak alone.
 Just make sure that you keep an eye on it when you are carrying it, since it does stretch to a total of 14.5 feet by 22.5 inches!

 This Perception Expression kayak is certainly sleek, with a zone DLX seat to keep you riding comfortably as you tour around on the water.
 It helps that there are adjustable padded thigh braces, and a foot brace system so that you won’t strain yourself in any way.
 Both the peaked deck and upswept bow keep water off of your kayak, improving stability.
 With the skeg system for tracking, along with lots of storage, you’ll be prepared for anything.

 Ocean Kayaks make some great kayaking options, including this sit-on-top touring kayak.
 This kayak can fit two adults and a small child or pet, with 500-600 pounds as its max capacity.
 There’s tons of seating as well, with an oversized tank in the stern, along with a deck bungee.
 Make use of the side carry handles during transport, and use the molded-in cup holders for a comfortable ride.
 With the comfortable seating, you’ll be all set for an all-day ride!